-In 2021, Ghella Abergeldie JV, which is building the Central Interceptor, the longest wastewater collector in New Zealand, was given funding of \$500,000 New Zealand dollars from the Low Emission Vehicles Contestable Fund, a government programme to accelerate the use of electric vehicles in the country.
+In 2021, our Ghella Abergeldie JV, which is building the Central Interceptor, the longest waste water collector in New Zealand, was granted a loan of 500,000 New Zealand dollars from the Low Emission Vehicles Contestable Fund, a government program to accelerate the spread of electric vehicles in the country.

-The co-funding contributed to the purchase of three electric trucks and the associated charging infrastructure, dedicated to transporting about 66,600 tonnes of spoil material generated over the project life cycle.
+The loan allowed us to purchase three electric trucks and the associated charging infrastructure, dedicated to transport about 66,600 tonnes of spoil material generated over the project life cycle.
 For every 100,000 km travelled, these trucks will allow savings of about 40,000 litres of diesel with a 79% reduction in CO2eq emissions compared to the diesel truck scenario.
-The project predicts overall savings of about 300 tCO2eq, equivalent to the annual emissions associated to the average energy consumption of 400 homes in New Zealand.
+The project predicts overall savings of about 300 tCO2eq equivalent to the annual emissions associated to the average energy consumption of 400 homes in New Zealand.